ThomasDOtto/ILRA/README.md

 ILRA.sh -a $ASSEMBLY -o $OUTPUT_FOLDER_ILRA -c $CORRECTED_READS -n subset_test -r $REFERENCE -I $ILLU_READS -t $CORES -g $GFF_REF_FILE -L pb
 ```

 Please note the version of ILRA installed in the virtual machine is likely outdated.
-You can overwrite the version within the virtual machine with the most recent one by first removing the folder and then running:
+You can overwrite the version within the virtual machine with the most recent one by first removing the folder of ILRA and then obtaining the most updated version by running:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 ```

-2) Another option is to use the file "external_software.tar.gz", which contains the precompiled binaries and wrapper scripts to install the software required.
+2) The fastest option is to use the file "external_software.tar.gz", which contains the precompiled binaries and wrapper scripts to install the software required.
 To install everything required to run ILRA, please execute:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 cd ILRA
-wget --no-check-certificate "https://bit.ly/3xrNBc3" -O external_software.tar.gz
+wget --no-check-certificate "http://q-r.to/ILRA_soft" -O external_software.tar.gz; tar -xvzf external_software.tar.gz; rm external_software.tar.gz
-tar -xvzf external_software.tar.gz
-source external_software/path_to_source
-./external_software/finish_installation.sh
+source external_software/path_to_source; ./external_software/finish_installation.sh
 ```

 3) The last option is to manually install the required software (please find the list and further details in the INSTALL file).

+## Quick start

-After succesfully installing, the test run will take around 5-10 minutes ('light' mode) and around 10-20 minutes ('both' mode) using 4 cores.
+The test run will take around 5-10 minutes ('light' mode) and around 10-20 minutes ('both' mode) using 4 cores.

 ## Comments